Edit: Three sculptures have been installed since this video was made.

 Richard Taylor is a native of Milwaukee, with commissioned work located around the country.
 He has worked with many organizations over the years to integrate his sculptural work into specific settings.

-Learn more about Richard Taylor.
+Learn more about Richard Taylor at his website.

 Support “people of the road”